Japanese submarine I-12: Design and description

 Type A2 submarines were versions of the preceding Type A1 with less powerful engines, adopted to reduce their construction time.
 I-12 was the only submarine completed to the original Type A2 design; subsequent Type A2s were constructed to a modified design as the Type AM.
 Like the preceding Type A1 submarines, I-12 was fitted as a squadron flagship.
 She displaced 2920 LT on the surface and 4150 LT submerged.
 She was 113.7 m long and had a beam of 11.7 m and a draft of 5.89 m.
 She had a diving depth of 100 m.

 For surface running, I-12 powered by two 4,700 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 1,200 hp electric motor.
 She could reach 17.5 kn on the surface and 6.2 kn submerged.
 On the surface, she had a range of 22,000 nmi at 16 kn; submerged, she had a range of 75 nmi at 3 kn.

 I-12 was armed with six internal bow 53.3 cm torpedo tubes and carried a total of 18 Type 95 torpedoes.
 She also was armed with a single 140 mm/40 deck gun and two twin 25 mm Type 96 anti-aircraft gun mounts.

 As in Type A1 submarines, I-12′s aircraft hangar was integrated into her conning tower and faced forward, and the aircraft catapult was forward of the hangar, while the deck gun was aft of the conning tower.
 This allowed aircraft launching from I-12 to use the forward motion of the submarine to supplement the speed imparted by the catapult.

 Construction and commissioning

 Built by Kawasaki at Kobe, Japan, I-12 was laid down as Submarine No. 620 on 5 November 1942.
 On 5 July 1943 she was renamed I-12 and attached provisionally to the Yokosuka Naval District.
 She was launched on 3 August 1943 and was completed and commissioned on 25 May 1944.

 Service history

 May–September 1944

-On the day of her commissioning, I-12 was formally attached to the Yokosuka Naval District and assigned to Submarine Squadron 11 in the 6th Fleet for work-ups.
+On the day of her commissioning, I-12 was formally attached to the Yokosuka Naval District and assigned to Submarine Squadron 11 in the 6th Fleet for work-ups, with Commander Kaneo Kudo in command, who remained her commanding officer for the submarine's entire career.
 She departed Kobe, Japan, on 20 September 1944 and conducted work-ups before arriving at Kure, Japan, on 30 September 1944.